ramoncreager/PyProximity/README.md

       In [4]: foo.div_two(500, 2)
       Out[4]: 250

 So far we've exported a very simple class that we wrote ourselves.
-But this can work as well with 3d party classes (subject to JSON encoding restrictions; see section on Limitations).
+But this can work as well with 3d party classes (subject to msgpack encoding restrictions; see section on Limitations).
 Let's assume a server controlling an FPGA roach via the KATCP library, with a remote client (perhaps on a laptop) which does not have the KATCP library in the Python environment.
 On the server:

       import zmq
-      from ZMQJSONProxy import ZMQJSONProxyServer
+      from py_proximity import PyProximityServer
       from corr import katcp_wrapper

       ctx = zmq.Context()
       url = "tcp://0.0.0.0:5555"
-      server = ZMQJSONProxyServer(ctx, url)
+      server = PyProximityServer(ctx, url)
       srbs = katcp_wrapper.FpgaClient("srbsr2-1")
       server.expose("srbs", srbs)
       server.run_loop()